black-parrot/black-parrot/bp_be/test/formal/README.md

 ```

 Expected result: five assertions proven and four explicit covers reached.
 The default configuration was verified with JasperGold 2025.06; its summary includes five additional covered assertion preconditions.
 The checker also passes Verilator lint and VCS compilation.
 This checks CSR behavior at the RTL boundary.
 Full-core software execution is outside this test's scope.

+NOTE: This flow was graciously contributed and 100% unsupported as maintainers do not have access to JasperGold.
+If you would like to donate JasperGold access, please contact us!